netobserv/network-observability-operator/docs/FlowCollector.md

 - `DNSTracking`: enable the DNS tracking feature.<br>
 - `FlowRTT`: enable flow latency (sRTT) extraction in the eBPF agent from TCP traffic.<br>
 - `NetworkEvents`: enable the Network events monitoring feature.
 This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
+It requires using the OVN-Kubernetes network plugin with the Observability feature.
-It is currently a Developer Preview.<br><br/>
+IMPORTANT: this feature is available as a Developer Preview.<br><br/>
         </td>
         <td>false</td>
       </tr><tr>